+What if I lose my job through redundancy or business efficiency?
+25

+What happens if I have to retire early due to ill health?
+25

+Can I have a gradual move into retirement?
+26

 What if I carry on working after my Normal Pension Age?
+26

-Pension age changes 25
+Pension age changes 26

 How does my pension keep its value?
-25
+27

 Can I exchange part of my pension for a lump sum?
-26
+27

-Taking AVCs as cash 26
+Taking AVCs as cash 27

-Other ways to use your AVC 26
+Other ways to use your AVC 27

-Protection for your family 28
+Protection for your family 29

 What benefits will be paid when I die?
-28
+29

 How much will the lump sum death grant be?
-28
+29

 Who is the lump sum death grant paid to?
-28
+30

 What will be paid to my surviving partner?
-29
+30

-Help with pension problems 30
+Help with pension problems 31

 Who can help me if I have a query or complaint?
-30
+31

 How can I trace my pension rights?
-32
+33

-Some terms we use 33
+Some terms we use 34

-Further information and disclaimer 40
+Further information and disclaimer 42